 Tuesdays through Sundays – Hourly* from 10 am – 4 pm, with the last tour starting at 3 pm.

-Guided by an SLCC Cultural Ambassador, guests will be welcomed with a drum song, and hear storytelling of historic canoes from both the Squamish Nation and Lil’wat Nation and then be introduced to the Community Reconciliation Canoe – Salish summer carving project, an interactive carving session with a carver, and a chance for guests to carve* the canoe and bring their cedar shavings home. *Younger guests can sign their names on one of six paddles being carved to accompany the canoe.
+Guided by an SLCC Cultural Ambassador, guests will be welcomed with a drum song, and hear storytelling of historic canoes from both the Squamish Nation and Lil’wat Nation and then be introduced to the Community Reconciliation Canoe – Salish summer carving project for 2022.
+We invite guests to sign their names on the paddle as a symbol of connection to the canoe carving project and their commitment to paddle together in reconciliation.

 To learn more visit slcc.ca/community-reconciliation-canoe/